 During the 2015-2017 timeframe, we continued our own internal laboratory-scale investigations into the production of aluminum-scandium master alloys, furthering our understanding of commercial processes, and achievable recoveries.
-We advanced our abilities to make a standard-grade 2% scandium master alloy product typical of commercially available products offered today.
+We also advanced our abilities to make a commercial-grade 2% scandium master alloy product.

 On March 2, 2017, we announced the signing of a Memorandum of Understanding ("MOU") with Weston Aluminium Pty Ltd. ("Weston") of Chatswood, NSW, Australia.
 The MOU defines a cooperative commercial alliance to jointly develop the capability to manufacture aluminum-scandium master alloy.
-The intended outcome of this alliance will be to develop the capability to offer Nyngan Scandium Project aluminum alloy customers scandium in form of Al-Sc master alloy, should customers prefer that product form
+The intended outcome of this alliance will be to develop the capability to offer Nyngan Scandium Project aluminum alloy customers scandium in form of Al-Sc master alloy, should customers prefer that product form.